-Drawing on information from the Industry Reference Committee (IRC) Skills Forecasts, this section identifies which factors are having a greater impact on different industries.
+Drawing on information from the Industry Reference Committee (IRC) Skills Forecasts released in 2019 and 2020, this section identifies which factors are having a greater impact on different industries.

 The report Future skills and training: A practical resource to help identify future skills and training provides more detail on some of the factors listed above and is available on the Australian Industry and Skills Committee (AISC) website.